-Anglo-Saxon tribes of Britain.
-The name is derived from when the lasanbie family lived in Lazonby, in Cumberland, or in Lazenby, in Yorkshire.
+The ancestors of the name Lasanbie date back to the Anglo-Saxon tribes of Britain.
+The name is derived from when the Lasanbie family lived in Lazonby, in Cumberland, or in Lazenby, in Yorkshire.
 The place-name Lazenby and Lazonby have the same etymology.
 They are derived from the Old Scandinavian words leysingi, which meant "freed men," and by, which meant farm or enclosure.
 The place-name as a whole means "farm of the freed men."
 It is possible that the name is derived from the old Scandinavian personal name Leysingr.
 The Scandinavians have had a lasting impact on the north of England, thanks to the waves of pillage, invasion and colonization which started in the eighth and 9th centuries and ended in the 10th.
 There are many place-names in the north of England which have Norse and Scandinavian elements.

-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasanbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lasanbie research.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early Lasanbie History in all our PDF Extended History products and printed products wherever possible.

-hundred years that the English language has been standardized.
-For that reason, early Anglo-Saxon surnames like lasanbie are characterized by many spelling variations.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Lasanbie are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name lasanbie include: Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.
+The variations of the name Lasanbie include: Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

-Another 22 words (2 lines of text) are included under the topic Early lasanbie Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lasanbie Notables in all our PDF Extended History products and printed products wherever possible.